How to Fix Broiler Not Working on KitchenAid KFGG500ESS (Gas Range)

 Step-by-Step Repair Instructions

-On the KFGG500ESS, a broiler igniter can test within the acceptable resistance range on a multimeter and still be too weak to hold the broiler valve open — this is the single most common diagnostic mistake I see, including from other techs.
-Always do a current draw test with an ammeter in line; the igniter needs to pull at least 3.2 amps to reliably open that gas valve, and anything under that means you need a new igniter regardless of what your ohm reading says.
+On the KFGG500ESS, a broiler igniter can test within the acceptable resistance range on a multimeter and still be too weak to hold the broiler valve open — this is the single most common diagnostic mistake I see.
+Always do a current draw test with an ammeter; the igniter needs to pull at least 3.2 amps to reliably open that gas valve.
+Anything under that means you need a new igniter, regardless of what your ohm reading says.

 Step 1: Access the Broiler Burner Compartment

-Open the broiler drawer fully and remove it by lifting the front slightly and sliding it free from the tracks.
-Set it aside and use your flashlight to locate the broiler burner tube and igniter assembly at the rear of the compartment.
-Familiarize yourself with the layout before removing any fasteners.
+First, open the broiler drawer fully and remove it by lifting the front slightly and sliding it free from the tracks.
+Once it’s out, use your flashlight to locate the broiler burner tube and igniter assembly at the rear of the compartment.
+Familiarize yourself with the layout before you start removing any fasteners.

 Step 2: Test the Broiler Igniter

 Disconnect the igniter’s wire harness and set your multimeter to measure resistance (ohms).
-A healthy KitchenAid broiler igniter typically reads between 50 and 400 ohms; a reading of infinite resistance (OL) means the igniter element has burned out.
-If the igniter glows orange but never gets bright enough to open the valve, it is weak even if it shows continuity — replace it.
+A healthy KitchenAid broiler igniter typically reads between 50 and 400 ohms; if you see infinite resistance (OL), that means the igniter element has burned out.
+If the igniter glows orange but doesn’t get bright enough to open the valve, it’s weak and should be replaced even if it shows continuity.

 Step 3: Remove and Replace the Igniter

-Remove the two mounting screws securing the igniter bracket to the burner tube using a ¼-inch nut driver.
-Carefully pull the igniter forward, unplug the wire connector, and install the new igniter in reverse order — do not touch the ceramic body with bare hands as oils can cause premature failure.
-Reconnect the harness and confirm the connector locks securely.
+Next, remove the two mounting screws securing the igniter bracket to the burner tube using a ¼-inch nut driver.
+Carefully pull the igniter forward, unplug the wire connector, and install the new igniter in reverse order.
+Remember, don’t touch the ceramic body with bare hands, as oils can lead to premature failure.
+Reconnect the harness and ensure the connector locks securely.

 Step 4: Inspect the Spark Ignition Module

-The spark module is located behind the control panel; remove the two rear top-panel screws and tilt the panel forward to access it.
-With power restored momentarily, turn the broiler on and listen for clicking — if no click is heard and the igniter tests good, the module is likely faulty.
+The spark module is located behind the control panel.
+Remove the two screws on the rear top panel and tilt it forward to access the module.
+After restoring power momentarily, turn on the broiler and listen for clicking.
+If you don’t hear a click and the igniter tests good, the module is likely faulty.
 Replace the module and retest before proceeding to the valve.

 Step 5: Check the Broiler Gas Valve

-If the igniter glows brightly and the module clicks but the burner still does not light, the broiler gas valve coils may have failed.
-Use your multimeter to test the valve coil resistance — most coils on this model should read between 100 and 500 ohms each.
-An open circuit reading on either coil confirms the valve needs replacement.
+If the igniter glows brightly and the module clicks but the burner still won’t light, the broiler gas valve coils may have failed.
+Use your multimeter to test the valve coil resistance; most coils on this model should read between 100 and 500 ohms each.
+An open circuit reading on either coil confirms that the valve needs replacement.

 Step 6: Reassemble and Test

 Reinstall any panels and the broiler drawer, then restore the gas supply and plug in the range.
-Turn the broiler to HIGH and observe the igniter — it should glow bright orange within 30 to 60 seconds and the burner should light cleanly.
-If the flame lights and stays on consistently for two minutes, the repair is complete.
+Turn the broiler to HIGH and watch the igniter; it should glow bright orange within 30 to 60 seconds, and the burner should light cleanly.
+If the flame lights and stays on consistently for two minutes, you’ve completed the repair successfully.

 How Much Does This Repair Cost?

-Replacing the broiler igniter yourself typically costs between $20 and $50 for the part.
-A new spark module runs $30 to $70, and a replacement broiler gas valve ranges from $60 to $120.
-Compare that to a professional service call, which averages $150 to $300 for parts and labor on this type of repair — doing it yourself saves most homeowners $100 to $250 or more.
+Replacing the broiler igniter yourself generally costs between $20 and $50 for the part.
+A new spark module runs around $30 to $70, and a replacement broiler gas valve ranges from $60 to $120.
+When you compare this to a professional service call, which averages $150 to $300 for parts and labor, doing it yourself can save you $100 to $250 or more.

 Where to Buy Replacement Parts

-You can order all three parts quickly through Amazon using the links below.
-Search results are filtered to your specific model so you are less likely to receive an incompatible part.
+You can quickly order all three parts through Amazon using the links below.
+The search results are filtered to your specific model, so you’re less likely to receive an incompatible part.

 When to Call a Professional

-Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, the moment you suspect a leak at the broiler valve fitting, smell gas during testing, or find any scorching or heat damage on the wiring harness behind the burner box, you should stop the repair immediately and call a certified technician — those are conditions where the risk of working blind without calibrated gas-leak detection equipment is simply not worth it.
-When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.
+Most of the repairs in this guide are achievable for a careful DIYer with basic tools.
+From my experience, if you suspect a leak at the broiler valve fitting, smell gas during testing, or find any scorching or heat damage on the wiring harness behind the burner box, stop the repair immediately and call a certified technician.
+The risk of working blind without calibrated gas-leak detection equipment isn’t worth it.
+When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that could cost more in parts.

 Frequently Asked Questions